These tasty Fluffy Banana Pancakes can be described in a word (or three): “Airy.” “Fluffy.” “Perfect.” Oh, and “easy.” I guess that makes four.

 Fluffy Banana Pancakes

-- 2 eggs
+- 2 large eggs

-- 3 tablespoons unsalted butter, melted and cooled slightly)
+- 3 tablespoons unsalted butter* (melted and cooled slightly)

 - 2 teaspoons pure vanilla extract

-- 2 1/2 cups all-purpose flour or white whole wheat flour
+- 2 1/2 cups all-purpose flour

 - 1 tablespoon baking powder